AI-Matrix

 s8 = s8 - (s1 * 1 + s2 * 7);

-The value s3 now matches the second per iteration amount in the second subtraction of all numbers.
+The value s3 now matches the third amount in the second subtraction of all numbers.

 s1 = s1 * 1;